rorymcgit/bookmark-manager/README.md

-User stories/ features
+##User stories

 As a Web surfer

 So that I can visit interesting pages

 I want to see a list of links

 As a Web surfer
 So that I can save an interesting page
 I would like to add to the list of links

 As a Web surfer